Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 05: Cyclic Sort.md

 - Ignoring the space required for storing the duplicates, the algorithm runs in constant space `O(1)`.

 ## 🌟 Find the Corrupt Pair (easy)
-> We are given an unsorted array containing `‘n’` numbers taken from the range `1` to `‘n’`.
-The array originally contained all the numbers from `1` to `‘n’`, but due to a data error, one of the numbers got duplicated which also resulted in one number going missing.
+> We are given an unsorted array containing `n` numbers taken from the range `1` to `n`.
+The array originally contained all the numbers from `1` to `n`, but due to a data error, one of the numbers got duplicated which also resulted in one number going missing.
 Find both these numbers.

 ````js
 function findCorruptNumbers(nums) {